California judge orders next Monsanto weed-killer cancer trial for March

-(Reuters) - A California judge on Thursday granted an expedited trial in the case of a California couple suffering from cancer who sued Bayer AG’s (BAYGn.DE) Monsanto unit, alleging the company’s glyphosate-containing weed killer Roundup caused their disease.
+Nov 15 (Reuters) - A California judge on Thursday granted an expedited trial for March in the case of a California couple suffering from cancer who sued Bayer AG’s Monsanto unit, alleging the company’s glyphosate-containing weed killer Roundup caused their disease.

 Damages were later reduced to $78 million, and Bayer, which denies the allegations, said it would appeal the decision.

-Its share price, however, has dropped nearly 30 percent since the Aug.
+But its share price has dropped nearly 30 percent since the Aug.
 10 jury verdict and the company faces some 9,300 U.S. glyphosate lawsuits.

 Petrou’s ruling clears the way for the second California jury trial over glyphosate, the world’s most widely used weed killer.
 The trial of California residents Alva and Alberta Pilliod is scheduled to begin on March 18, 2019, according to a court filing.